wp-plugins/quick-paypal-payments/readme.txt

 == Changelog ==

+= 3.6 =
+*	You can now add coupon codes to the form
+*	Updated payments reports

 = 3.5.3 =
 *	Fixed error when using % postage or processing fees
 *	Fixed bug in image image uploader